Last updated December 2013

 Deadline: November 1

-SSRC Postdoctoral Fellowship for Transregional Research: Inter-Asian Contexts and Connections
+SSRC Postdoctoral Fellowship for Transregional Research: Inter-Asian Contexts and Connections - Not Currently Accepting Applications

 The purpose of this fellowship is to strengthen the understanding of issues and geographies that don't fit neatly into existing divisions of academia or the world and to develop new approaches, practices, and opportunities in international, regional, and area studies in the United States.
 It is designed to help junior scholars complete first books and/or undertake second projects.
 In addition to funding research, the program will create networks and shared resources that will support Fellows well beyond the grant period.